Chaudhary Lal Singh

-Chaudhary Lal Singh (born 2 February 1959) is an Indian politician and a member of the 12th Legislative Assembly of Jammu and Kashmir.
-He was Minister for Forest, Environment, Ecology of J&K in PDP-BJP coalition government in J&K. He represents the Basohli constituency in Jammu and Kashmir Assembly and is president of the Dogra Swabhimaan Sangathan.
+Chaudhary Lal Singh (born 2 February 1959) is an Indian politician from Jammu and Kashmir.
+He was Minister for Forest, Environment, Ecology of J&K in PDP-BJP coalition government in J&K. He represented the Basohli in Jammu and Kashmir Legislative Assembly.

+He was Founder Chairman and his wife Smt.
+Kanta Andotra (Ex.MLA) is President of the Dogra Swabhimaan Sangathan Party.

 Political career

 Singh started his political career as a student leader.
 He was elected as MLA from Basholi constituency in 1996 J&K Assembly elections.
 He was re-elected as MLA from Basohli constituency in the 2002 J&K Assembly Elections.
 He was inducted into the state cabinet as Minister for Health and Medical Education in Congress-PDP coalition government.
 After that he was elected as MP in 14th Lok Sabha in 2004 from Udhampur constituency.
 He was again elected as MP from there in the 15th Lok Sabha in 2009.